-The Food and Drug Administration (FDA), the US authority responsible for medical devices regulation, issued a policy on the Remote Auditing Pilot Program which would be implemented in the course of the Medical Device Single Audit Program (MDSAP).
+The Food and Drug Administration (FDA) issued a policy on the Remote Auditing Pilot Program which would be implemented in the course of the Medical Device Single Audit Program (MDSAP).
 At the moment the new program, which is part of the Device Marketing Authorization and Facility Registration process is voluntary.

-At the same time, the FDA explicitly emphasizes that the new program will not substitute Stage 1 audits.
+The FDA explicitly emphasizes that the new program will not substitute Stage 1 audits.
 It will also not affect the calculation of time.
-The new approach could be applied to the Stage 2 Initial, Surveillance and Re-certification audits.
+The new approach could be applied to the Stage 2 Initial, Surveillance, and Re-certification audits.

 According to the information provided by the regulating authority, the initial duration of the new pilot program will be 18 months, while the authority reserves the right to terminate before the expiration of this period.